On the Most Informative Boolean Functions of the Very Noisy Channel: Introduction

 \subsection{Previous Work}

-In \cite{Courtade_2014}, Courtade and Kumar postulated the following maximum mutual information conjecture. \begin{conjecture}[\cite{Courtade_2014}] Let $X^n=(X_1,\dots,X_n)$ be a sequence of $n$ i.i.d.
+In \cite{Courtade_2014}, Courtade and Kumar postulated the following most informative Boolean function conjecture: \begin{conjecture} Let $X^n=(X_1,\dots,X_n)$ be a sequence of $n$ i.i.d.
 Bernoulli $(1/2)$ random variables, and let $Y^n$ be the result of passing $X^n$ through a memoryless binary symmetric channel (BSC) with crossover probability $\alpha$.
 For any Boolean function $f:\{0,1\}^n\to\{0,1\}$, we have

 \end{conjecture}